sophieemeyer/minimalpkgrepo/README.md

 # minimalpkgrepo
 A repo for my minimal package

+The minimal package takes one number, raises it to another and subtracts a third number